 April 3 – Contractual Tools for Customers in Managing Ongoing Service Provision During COVID-19

 Whether or not service providers seek to rely on force majeure provisions to excuse non-performance, customers will be well-served in familiarising themselves with other contractual tools available to them in order to manage the ongoing provision of services which remain unaffected by COVID-19, mitigate the effects of COVID-19 on those services which are affected and safeguard their contractual position.

-March 26 – The Effect of the COVID-19 Pandemic on Online Marketplace Providers
+March 26 – Effect of the COVID-19 Pandemic on Online Marketplace Providers

 As marketplace providers are not generally party to user agreements made between the buyers and sellers, we have provided a checklist of key provisions in the online market agreements for market providers to look for and suggestions for future protections.

-March 18 – COVID-19 and the Performance of Contracts in England and Wales
+March 18 – COVID-19 and Performance of Contracts in England and Wales

 With the COVID-19 pandemic causing major disruption globally, the incidence of commercial parties seeking to avoid liability for failure to perform by reliance on force majeure clauses is set to increase.

 March 18 – English Courts Give Guidance on Plans to Address COVID-19 Challenges